arnavrUM/585-Vision-model-caching/experiment2/README.md

 ### Ablation sweep helper

-Need to benchmark each cache layer in isolation? `experiment/ablation_specs.json` enumerates all 32 combinations requested (2 models × {[exact only], [fusion only], semantic thresholds {0.5…0.9}, embedding threshold grid 3×3}).
+Need to benchmark each cache layer in isolation? `experiment2/ablation_specs.json` enumerates all 32 combinations requested (2 models × {[exact only], [fusion only], semantic thresholds {0.5…0.9}, embedding threshold grid 3×3}).
 Launch the full sweep with:

 ```bash
 ./run_ablation.sh
 ```

-The helper script just invokes `experiment/run_experiments.py` with that spec, logging results under `experiment_logs/ablation_results.csv` and dumping per-sample traces into `experiment_logs/ablation_samples/`.
+The helper script just invokes `experiment2/run_experiments.py` with that spec, logging results under `experiment2/experiment_logs/ablation_results.csv` and dumping per-sample traces into `experiment2/experiment_logs/ablation_samples/`.
 Edit the JSON if you want to tweak thresholds, sample counts, or add/remove experiments before re-running the script.
 By default the script passes `--purge-cache-between-runs`, so each experiment wipes its `cache_dir`/`fusion_cache_dir` before executing, preventing cross-run reuse.

+Need the exact commands for manual single-run debugging?
+Append `--emit-commands` and the helper will print one ready-to-run `python experiment2/test_vllm.py ...` line per experiment (respecting your `--cache-mode` choice) and exit without launching anything.
+Each emitted command now includes `--experiment-name` and `--summary-log <log.csv>` so the standalone run still appends a summary row to the same CSV that `run_experiments.py` would populate.
+If you also pass `--samples-dir`, the generated command will add `--samples-jsonl <dir>/<experiment>.jsonl` to keep the per-sample traces in sync.

 ## Batch Sweeps & Logging

-Use `experiment/run_experiments.py` to schedule many runs (different models/datasets/hyperparameters) and log the outcome to CSV/JSON automatically.
+Use `experiment2/run_experiments.py` to schedule many runs (different models/datasets/hyperparameters) and log the outcome to CSV/JSON automatically.
 Create a JSON spec that declares defaults plus a list of experiments:

 ```json
 {